Example Circumstances for a SAP Appeal

 Notification of SAP

 Students who have met these requirements will not receive any type of notification.
-USFA will send a notification to students who have not met SAP standards stating ineligibility for financial aid.
+Univeristy Scholarships and Financial Aid will notify students who have not met SAP standards stating ineligibility for financial aid.
 The notification will be sent by email to the student’s Virginia Tech email address and will outline the academic standards, reason(s) the student failed, and other pertinent information regarding appeal reason and procedures.

 Once the notification is sent, students have 14 days from the date of notification or by the deadline dated list on the appeal form.
 If a student files a FASFA after the start of the term, the last day to file the appeal will be listed on the appeal form.